 Visiting Munich was also, not on our original itinerary, and we added this in especially so we could visit Dachau.

-Dachau served as a model for all subsequent concentrations camps in the Third Reich.
+Dachau served as a model for all subsequent concentration camps in the Third Reich.

 Visiting the place where more than 200,000 people from 30+ countries were imprisoned & more than 43,000 died was overwhelming to say the least.
 It was also an important piece of history to share with my son & to remember… this Nazi concentration camp didn’t exist so long ago.

-From Munich we headed to Mellrichstadt and our 2nd Design Hotel — BioHotel Sturm, a hotel focused on rustic lodging, organic dining, and decompressing spa time.
+From Munich, we headed to Mellrichstadt and BioHotel Sturm which is part of the Green Pearls group and a hotel focused on rustic lodging, organic dining, and decompressing spa time.